Cat Scratch Disease

 The disease causes redness and swelling at the site of a cat scratch or bite and flu-like symptoms.

-If you are scratched or bitten by a cat or kitten, it is important to promptly wash the area with soap and water.
+If you are scratched or bitten by a cat or kitten, it's important to promptly wash the area with soap and water right away.

 Cat scratch disease can be treated by antibiotics.